 In 2009, I spent the summer in rural Xinjiang, and Sanubar came to visit.
 The whole village crowded into the family orchard to hear her sing.
 Even the mulla and the religious ladies came and sat as close to Sanubar as they could, listening with rapt attention.
 The village hospitality machine went into overdrive.
 Families fought for the privilege of hosting Sanubar.
 I lost count of the number of sheep slaughtered for the honor of being tasted by her lips.

 She began to travel: giving solo concerts in Turkey, Europe, and the United States.
 She was sponsored by the Aga Khan Music Initiative and worked with top artists from neighboring regions.
 She performed at the Konya Mystic Music Festival, and she teamed up with the Chinese pipa virtuoso Wu Man and toured in China and internationally.
-Her celebrity was cemented by season as a judge on the Xinjiang Voice of the Silk Road talent show.
+Her celebrity was cemented by a season as a judge on the Xinjiang Voice of the Silk Road talent show.

 Hardening of Xinjiang